-Solid wood hive floor, or mesh floor with catch tray fitted; frames of foundation, crown board, hive roof.
+A solid wood hive floor, or a mesh floor with catch tray fitted; frames of foundation, crown board, hive roof.

 Swarms are said to prefer a location well off the ground.
 See pictures.

 When (or if) your bait hive has been occupied by bees, try to move the hive of bees to a suitable long-term location, before the bees learn to fly back to the bait hive.
 Set up another bait hive on the site.